Kincade Fire

 The Kincade Fire was a wildfire that burned in Sonoma County, California in the United States.
-The fire started northeast of Geyserville in The Geysers on 9:24 p.m. on October 23, 2019, and subsequently burned 77,758 acre until the fire was fully contained on November 6, 2019.
+The fire started northeast of Geyserville in The Geysers at 9:24 p.m. on October 23, 2019, and subsequently burned 77,758 acre until the fire was fully contained on November 6, 2019.
 The fire threatened over 90,000 structures and caused widespread evacuations throughout Sonoma County, including the communities of Geyserville, Healdsburg, Windsor, and Santa Rosa.
 The majority of Sonoma County and parts of Lake County were under evacuation warnings and orders.
 Lake county only had one evacuation order and that was the town of Middletown.
 The fire was the largest of the 2019 California wildfire season, and also the largest wildfire recorded in Sonoma County at the time before being surpassed by the LNU Lightning Complex fires in 2020.

-The fire
+Progression

 The Kincade Fire was reported burning at John Kincade Road and Burned Mountain Road in The Geysers, northeast of Geyserville, California, at 9:57 PM on October 23, 2019.
 The fire started at 9:24 PM during an extreme wind event.

+Cause

 A compulsory report shows that the fire started when a 230,000 volt transmission line failed near the point of origin, just as power was about to be shut off in the area.
 On October 26, PG&E began shutting off power in an attempt to prevent additional fires, leaving an estimated three million people without power.
 On October 28, the California Public Utilities Commission announced an investigation into the shutoffs.